 For folks less familiar with HTML, but who still want to make a website:

 It’s not the prettiest option, but Google offers a service for generating webpages/sites.
 It is fairly flexible and ties in with other Google services in ways you may find useful.

-Wix is a relatively new (and free) website builder.
+Wix is another free website builder.
 Many people like the options for styling and page-layouts that Wix offers.
 It also appears to be relatively easy to learn.
-If you are annoyed by the WordPress dashboard and what a tool that’s a bit more focused on page-layout and design, you may prefer Wix.
+If you are annoyed by the WordPress dashboard and want a tool that’s a bit more focused on page-layout and design, you may prefer Wix.

 For folks who know HTML & CSS:

 Free Web Hosting with PHP, MySQL, Cpanel & no advertisements.